DBMS-org/DBMS/DESCRIPTIVE_USE_CASES.md

 - User Management interface must be accessible

 **Postconditions**:
-- User account information is updated in database
+- User account information is updated
 - User receives email notification of changes
 - Update event is logged with change history
 - If role changed, user permissions are updated immediately